justrealmilk/braytech.org-translations/README.md

 #### GitHub

-1. First of all if you don't have a GitHub account __create a GitHub account__
+1. First of all if you don't have a GitHub account __create a GitHub account__.

-2. You can't make changes directly to this repository, so you need to __fork it to your page__
+2. You can't make changes directly to this repository, so you need to __fork it to your page__.

    ![Fork repo](https://i.ibb.co/4Pk6FGX/2021-01-25-03-16-24.png)